The Catlins: Government

-The Catlins forms part of the Clutha-Southland electorate in the New Zealand Parliament.
-Between 1996 and 2014, the electorate was represented by Bill English of the National Party, who was Prime Minister of New Zealand and a former Leader of the Opposition.
+The Catlins is split between the Invercargill and Southland (previously Clutha-Southland) electorates in the New Zealand Parliament.
+Between 1996 and 2014, Bill English of the National Party, who was Prime Minister of New Zealand and a former Leader of the Opposition, was the member for Clutha-Southland.
 The Catlins area is split between the Clutha and Southland Districts for local government purposes.

 Most of the Catlins falls in the Clutha District, based in Balclutha, and one of the council's fourteen representatives is elected directly from a Catlins Ward which is roughly coterminous with this area.
 The Clutha District is itself part of the Otago Region, controlled administratively by the Otago Regional Council (ORC) in Dunedin, 80 km to the northeast of Balclutha.
 The Molyneux Constituency of the ORC, which covers roughly the same area as the Clutha District, elects two councillors to the 12-member Regional Council.

 Approximately the westernmost one-third of the Catlins area lies in the Southland District, based in Invercargill, 50 km to the west of Fortrose.
 One of the council's 12 elected members represents the Toetoes Ward, which contains this part of the Catlins, along with an area around Wyndham and extending along Toetoes Bay towards the Awarua Plain.
 The Southland District is itself part of the Southland Region, controlled administratively by the Southland Regional Council (SRC; also known as Environment Southland), which is also based in Invercargill.
 The Southern Constituency of the SRC, which covers the entire Toetoes Ward and extends across the Awarua Plain almost as far as Bluff in the west and Mataura in the north, elects one councillor to the 12-member Regional Council.

 Education

 The Catlins area hosts four co-educational schools: Tahakopa School, Tokanui School, and Romahapa School, all of which are primary schools; The Catlins Area School, Owaka is a combined primary and secondary school.
 It is the only one of the four with more than 100 pupils.
 The nearest dedicated secondary schools are South Otago High School in Balclutha and Menzies College in Wyndham.

 The nearest tertiary institution is Telford Rural Polytechnic, located at the edge of the Catlins at Otanomomo, south of Balclutha.
-Other than this, the nearest tertiary establishments are in Invercargill and Dunedin, the nearest university being the University of Otago in Dunedin.